halkyon/dp/README.md

 ## Shell completion setup

-`dp completion` can automatically detect your current shell, or you can explicitly specify one.

 After sourcing the completion script (see below), tab completion will work for:
 - Commands (`servers`, `ssh`, `completion`)
 - Alias names when using `-a` / `--alias`